GetContentGap logoGetContentGap

 How to Find Content Gaps

-Most content fails not because it's badly written — but because it covers topics nobody is searching for, or that are already saturated.
-Content gap analysis fixes that.
-Here's exactly how to do it.
+Most content fails not because it's badly written — but because it covers topics nobody searches for, or that are already saturated.
+Here's the 5-step process for finding your gaps, plus the free tool that automates steps 1–3.

 Why most content gets no traffic

-The default content strategy is: think of something relevant, write about it, publish, repeat.
-The problem is “relevant” is defined by gut feeling — not by what your audience is actually searching for.
+The default content strategy: think of something relevant, write about it, publish, repeat.
+The problem is “relevant” is defined by gut feeling — not by what your audience actually searches for.

 The result: a blog full of content that gets zero organic visits.
 Not because it's bad writing, but because you're covering topics nobody is looking for — or that 50 better-established sites already dominate.